Adam R. Steigert: Life and career

 In 2014, Steigert directed, co-wrote, and co-edited the comedy horror film A Grim Becoming.
 Steigert then directed, co-wrote, and produced the 2017 film STAR [Space Traveling Alien Reject].
 His next project, a werewolf-based horror film titled Fang, released in 2018.
-Advancing the story to the next level, Steigert embarked on his most ambitious film project, a super horror team up known as The Horrific Evil Monster.
+He then created a horror team up known as The Horrific Evil Monsters.

-After the successes of The Horrific Evil Monsters, Director Adam Steigert under the direction of 388 Studios, Produced and Directed a spin-off series focusing on the Grim Reapers 9 to 5, entitled A Grim Mini Series: Final Fracture.
-Later, Steigert claimed this series was his favorite incarnation of the Grim Reaper.
+After the release of The Horrific Evil Monsters, Steigert, under the direction of 388 Studios, produced and directed a spin-off series focusing on the Grim Reapers 9 to 5, entitled A Grim Mini Series: Final Fracture.